charsi/charsi.github.io/blog-src/source/_posts/My-experiments-with-urdu.md

 category: Other Stuff
 ---
+### Learning Urdu
 A few years ago I tried to learn to read Urdu.
-It is basically the same language as Hindi with a different script so I figured it won't be too hard.
+Since it is basically the same language as Hindi with a different script, I figured it won't be too hard.
 I was living with a few Pakistani friends at the time but they didn't prove to be much help.
 So, I used the internet instead and after a few weeks I could just about recognize a few letters.
 I could even read read some shop signs written in Urdu around Luton[^1] albeit very slowly.

-I left it at that until last year when I moved back to India.
-I took some classes at [Zabaan](zabaan.com).
-And I can now easily read signs around Delhi that are written in Urdu.
-Not terribly useful as on the same board the text is repeated in two other languages I can read.
-But it has still been quite a fulfilling endeavour.
+I left it at that until last year when I moved back to Delhi.
+I took some classes at [Zabaan](http://www.zabaan.com).
+This helped a lot and I could finally start reading a bit more fluently.
+There is a lot of multilingual signage around Delhi.
+Road markings are usually written in four languages - Hindi, English, Punjabi and Urdu!
+So I sometimes challenge myself to read in Urdu without looking at the other texts.

+This has been quite a fulfilling endeavour.
 My granddad who could read and write Urdu passed away last year but before then I was able to show him I was picking up the language.
 He was probably more confused than the Pakistanis about my motives but that is a different story.

-Although only a few of these apply in my case here is a list of reasons I have come up for Hindi speakers to learn the Nastaliq script.
+#### One language, two scripts
+Although learning a new language is always worthwhile it is specially true in the case of Hindi-Urdu.
+Ours is a language with two scripts.
+And scripts as opposed to languages are far easier to learn.
+You don't have to spend years getting the grammar right and you don't have to worry about getting the fluency by interacting with native speakers.
+Because you already are one!

+This is low hanging fruit and should be grabbed first.
+Here is a list of things that might tempt you to learn the script for Hindi/Urdu if you speak the language --

 1. Learning languages is fun.
-* It will be the easiest language you learn.
-* You will be able to read Persian and Arabic too.
+Although all you are learning is a new script some of the benefits still apply.
+2. You can now read Urdu poems and pre-independence literature in the original script.
+Most of this is not transliterated.
+Translations to English are more common but they lose the charm.
+3. Make friends from across the border.
+Although online discussions in both countries now mostly happen in English.
+4. For learners of Urdu there is an added bonus - Persian and Arabic use similar scripts so you can kind of 'read' those languages too.
+There are more loan words in Hindi-Urdu from those languages than you realize.
-* You should.
-You really should.
-The reason for you not learning it at school is political.
-It shouldn't have been.
-You can fix it with a few weeks effort.
+5. The reason for you not being taught both scripts at school is political.
+Fix that with a few weeks of work.

 About six years ago I landed in UK for a masters degree in business management or something.
 I don't quite remember.
-I do remember however that my class had a bunch of people from India (including me) and Pakistan.
+I do remember however that my class had a bunch of people from India and Pakistan.
 All of us could understand each other without any effort.
 There were only a couple of words I learned that Pakistanis seemed to use more often - "Maslan?", "na kar".
-I usually have more trouble understanding Punjabi that is sometimes spoken in my home.
-Leaving Delhi, almost everywhere else the language is more alien to me.
+I have more trouble understanding Punjabi that is sometimes spoken in my home.
+In India everywhere outside of Delhi the languages are more foreign to me than the one Pakistanis spoke.
+And I was complimented many times by Punjabis from Pakistan -- "appki 'Urdu' badi saaf hai".

 If you are one of half a billion people who understand Hindi or Urdu.
-I urge you to go an learn the other script for your language.
-I Well maybe not all.
-If you have the time and the inclination.
-This post is just some motivation to push you over the edge.
+I urge you to go and learn the other script for your language.

 Our language Urdu-Hindi is beautiful.
 I know this because for a few years I didn't have many people I could speak in Hindi with on a regular basis.
 Things are easier to express in Hindi-Urdu and no matter how much of a 'angrez-ki-aulad'[^2] you are, for some things Hindi will remain the perfect language.

-So here is my pitch for you learning the 'other' script for the language you already speak.

 ~WIP~